-The frigid wind ripped through our parkas and jeans like sandpaper scrapping the flesh.
+The frigid wind ripped through our parkas like sandpaper scrapping the flesh.
 Mark shouted over the biting gale, “The shortest way down is the fastest.
 Follow me.
 Ready?”

 Having skied Wildcat before Mark charged down Upper Wildcat to the black diamond Lynx Lair connecting to the other Lynx trails.
 None of us dared a fall and we reached the base lodge in less than fifteen minutes.